bgoonz/React_Notes_V3/CONTAINER/_RESOURCES/aux-folder/w-14-aa/week14-react-learning-objectives-master/learning-objectives-filled.md

 5.  **Use the `ReactDOM.render` method to have React render your virtual DOM nodes under an actual DOM node**<br/>

     ```js
-    import React from 'react';
+    import React from "react";
-    import ReactDOM from 'react-dom';
+    import ReactDOM from "react-dom";
-    import App from './App';
+    import App from "./App";

     ReactDOM.render(
       <React.StrictMode>
         <App />
       </React.StrictMode>,
-      document.getElementById('root')
+      document.getElementById("root")
     );
     ```